rdkcentral/xts_core/docs/test_documentation.md

 Expected Result:

-- The request is sent to http://allocator-server/add_slot with relevant payload.
+- The request is sent to http://allocator-server/add_slot with payload { "rackName": R1, "slotName": "S1", "platform": "linux"}

 - The response confirms slot creation.